 While this minimizes the risk of Subutex abuse, it is still possible to misuse this drug (e.g., by crushing and snorting Subutex pills to enhance their effects) and become addicted.

 Subutex Usage for Treating Opioid Dependence or Severe Pain

-SUBUTEX sublingual tablet, contains buprenorphine, a partial opioid agonist, and is indicated for the treatment of opioid dependence and is preferred for. induction.
-Prescription use of this product is limited under the Drug.
-Addiction Treatment Act.
+Subutex sublingual tablet contains buprenorphine, a partial opioid agonist, and is indicated for the treatment of opioid dependence and preferred for induction.
+Prescription use of this product is limited under the Drug Addiction Treatment Act.